mshojaei77/Prompt-Scraper/Readme.md

     - `prompts_with_subject.csv`: Contains prompts with identified subjects.
     - `prompts_with_subject.jsonl`: JSON file suitable for language model training.

+## Hugging Face Dataset Card

+Explore the dataset on Hugging Face: [Midjourney Art Prompts](https://huggingface.co/datasets/mshojaei77/Midjourney-Art-Prompts)

+## Dataset Usage

+The generated JSON file is specifically formatted for fine-tuning models using Hugging Face's Transformers library, such as ChatGPT.
+The CSV files, on the other hand, can be used for training or fine-tuning other Language Model Models (LLMs).

 ## Acknowledgments

 - The [prompthero.com](https://prompthero.com) website for providing the Midjourney prompts.